-The Audit Committee serves as the representative of the Board for general oversight of Equinix's financial accounting and reporting process, system of internal control, audit process, process for monitoring compliance with laws and regulations, and Equinix's Code of Ethics for Chief Executive Officer and Senior Financial Officers.
+The Audit Committee serves as the representative of the Board for general oversight of Equinix's financial accounting and reporting process, system of internal control, audit process, process for monitoring compliance with laws and regulations, and Equinix's Code of Ethics for chief executive officer and senior financial officers.
 The Audit Committee annually appoints an independent registered public accounting firm to express an opinion on the financial statements and on Equinix's internal control over financial reporting based on an integrated audit.
 A more detailed description of the functions of the Audit Committee can be found in Equinix's Audit Committee Charter, published on the corporate governance section of Equinix's website at Equinix.com.

-During fiscal year 2014, the Audit Committee consisted of Messrs.
+During fiscal year 2015, the Audit Committee consisted of Messrs.
 Bartlett, Hromadko and Paisley.
-Mr. Paisley is the Audit Committee's chairman and financial expert.
-The Audit Committee held 10 meetings during the last fiscal year.
+Mr. Paisley is the Audit Committee's chairman and both Mr. Bartlett and Mr. Paisley are considered financial experts.
+The Audit Committee held 11 meetings during the last fiscal year.

 Equinix's management has primary responsibility for preparing Equinix's financial statements and maintaining Equinix's financial reporting process.
 Equinix's independent registered public accounting firm, PricewaterhouseCoopers, is responsible for expressing an opinion on the conformity of Equinix's financial statements to generally accepted accounting principles and on Equinix's internal control over financial reporting based on an integrated audit.
-The Audit Committee serves a board-level oversight role in which it provides advice, counsel and direction to management and the independent registered public accounting firm on the basis of the information it receives, discussions with management and the independent registered public accounting matters.
+The Audit Committee serves a board-level oversight role in which it provides advice, counsel and direction to management and the independent registered public accounting firm, on the basis of the information it receives, discussions with management and the independent registered public accounting firm, and the experience of the Audit Committee's members in business, financial and accounting matters.